Christopher House (Staten Island)

 The Christopher House is a stone masonry farmhouse at Historic Richmond Town in Staten Island, New York City.
 It is associated with two of the oldest Staten Island families.
-It was also used as a meeting place during the American Revolution, while being the residence of Joseph Christopher, a member of the Richmond County Committee of Safety from 1775-1776.
-It was moved to Historic Richmond Town in late 1969 and restored for museum presentation from 1975-1977.
+It was also used as a meeting place during the American Revolution, while being the residence of Joseph Christopher, a member of the Richmond County Committee of Safety from 1775 to 1776.
+It was moved to Historic Richmond Town in late 1969 and restored for museum presentation from 1975 to 1977.